gugarosa/annotator/README.md

-# Smart Noter: A Doccano-based Annotator
+# Annotator: A Doccano-based Annotator

-## Welcome to Smart Noter.
+## Welcome to Annotator.

 An easy-to-use solution to your annotation needs.
 Firstly, it is a fork from Doccano's framework, specifically designed for Weduu's customized needs.
 Please, follow along the next sections in order to learn more about this excellent tool.

-Smart Noter is compatible with:
+Annotator is compatible with:
 - Python 3.6+
 - Django 2.1.7+
 - Node.js 8.0+